focusretreatcenter/website/content/2022/quilting.md

 There is plenty of coffee, tea, water, and snacks available at all times in the dining room.

 **Alcohol is BYOB**.
 The Retreat Center does not provide or serve alcohol but guests are welcome to bring their own drinks to enjoy and share.
+There is a limited amount of refrigerator space for guest use.

 ## Ticket Options